FatemehTarashi/awesome-tda/README.md

 * [Why Topology for Machine Learning and Knowledge Extraction?](https://res.mdpi.com/d_attachment/make/make-01-00006/article_deploy/make-01-00006.pdf) - Massimo Ferri

 ### Courses
+- [Applied Algebraic Topology Research Network](https://www.ima.umn.edu/topology/) Not actually a course, but they have a Youtube channel with videos, many of which are related to TDA.

 - [Computational Topology and Data Analysis](http://web.cse.ohio-state.edu/~dey.8/course/CTDA/CTDA.html) A course is not active, but the course notes are useful.

 - [Topological Data Analysis](http://www.enseignement.polytechnique.fr/informatique/INF556/#Synopsis) A course is not active, but the course notes are useful.